Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Tell the students that when sentences begin with asking words, they usually ask questions and end with question marks.

-- Teach the five W's explicitely, going over each one and formulating a question for the class to answer.
+- Teach the 5 W's explicitly, going over each one and formulating a question for the class to answer.

 - Record questions on the board for students to reference.

-- Intermediate: Display index cards containing different question words to the class and practice creating question sentences using the cards.
+Intermediate: Display index cards containing different question words and practice creating question sentences using the cards.

 - Repeat the two questions you modeled during Explicit Instruction.